Visit the Museums

-The Smithsonian American Art Museum displays its collections and presents special exhibitions in two locations in Washington, D.C.
-Its main building is located at the heart of a vibrant downtown cultural district, while its newly renovated branch museum for contemporary craft and decorative art, the Renwick Gallery, is located nine blocks west, near the White House.
+The Smithsonian American Art Museum shares its collections, programs, and exhibitions in two locations in Washington, DC.
+SAAM’s main building is located at the heart of a vibrant downtown cultural district, while its recently renovated branch museum for contemporary craft and decorative art, the Renwick Gallery, is located nine blocks west, near the White House.

 Closed due to government shutdown

 Branch museum featuring contemporary craft and decorative arts

 November 9, 2018 - May 5, 2019Renwick Gallery (Pennsylvania Avenue at 17th Street NW)

 Disrupting Craft presents the work of Tanya Aguiñiga, Sharif Bey, Dustin Farnsworth, and Stephanie Syjuco, four artists who challenge the conventional definitions of craft by imbuing it with a renewed sense of emotional purpose, inclusiveness, and activism.

 September 28, 2018 – March 17, 2019Smithsonian American Art Museum (8th and F Streets, NW)Bill Traylor is regarded today as one of the most important American artists of the twentieth century.
 His drawn and painted imagery embodies the crossroads of multiple worlds: black and white, rural and urban, old and new.
 His life—which spanned slavery, Reconstruction, Jim Crow and the Great Migration and foreshadowed the era of Civil Rights—offers a rare perspective to the larger story of America.